sewyn/sewyn.github.io/README.md

 You will also need to commit the changes with Git.
 You can do this by downloading [GitHub Desktop](https://desktop.github.com/) and getting confused a lot.
 You can also use many other methods and get confused a bunch more.

+If you want to see what the site looks like online, push the changes to the GitHub, and then visit <https://github.com/sewyn/sewyn.github.io/actions>.
+When the task is complete, it will be live on <https://sewyn.github.io/>.

 ### Online

 Press `.` when on the GitHub page to open the web editor.
 This has the editor (first tab on left) for editing, and a Git tab (third tab on left) for committing the changes to the GitHub repository.